ampproject/amp.dev/content/docs/getting-started.md

 ---
 $title@: Getting Started
 $order: 0
+toc: true
 ---
 [TOC]

-This guide is a quick start to get you up and running with AMP.
+This is a quick start guide to get you up and running with AMP.

+For more detailed instructions, visit the [Create your first AMP page](/docs/tutorials/create.html) tutorial.

 ### Step 1: Get the AMP HTML template

 This is the basic HTML you need for an AMP page:

 ```html
 <!doctype html>